-A recent study released by Microsoft suggests that the majority of people only have an eight second attention span, making retaining an entire day’s worth of classroom training a difficult task.
-As worker demographics and expectations are changing, companies are adapting their training methodologies to better suit employee needs.
-Companies are developing microlearning courses — bite-sized chunks of activities that can be consumed between tasks or in the flow of work.
+A recent study released by Microsoft suggests that the majority of people only have an eight second attention span (meaning that we’re lagging behind goldfish in this department).
+Our short attention spans make retaining an entire day’s worth of classroom training a difficult task.
+As a result, companies are adapting their training methodologies to better suit employee needs.
+Many companies are developing microlearning courses–bite-sized chunks of activities that can be consumed between tasks or in the flow of work.

-To take advantage of microlearning activities that can be consumed on any device, many companies are adapting one or more of the following initiatives — and seeing tremendous benefits.
+To take advantage of microlearning strategies that can be consumed on any device, many companies are adapting one or more of the following initiatives–and seeing tremendous benefits.

 1. Podcast Lessons

 When used effectively, podcasts are a great way to produce content and build relationships with your employees.
 Employees can easily subscribe to a podcast feed that automatically downloads to any device.

 Podcasts are inexpensive to produce, and employees can listen as they perform other tasks at work.
 As an executive, you can structure the podcast to broadcast helpful lessons to your employees on a wide variety of topics, or even create a weekly sales training podcast to keep them abreast of the latest marketing information and product updates.